 Location: Devisinghpura, Amer, Jaipur

-How to get there: The best and cheapest way to get Jaipur from Delhi is to take the train and get down in Badi Chopad station for roughly $10.
+How to get there: The best and cheapest way to get to Jaipur from Delhi is to take the train and get down at Badi Chopad station for roughly $10.
 Then you can take a taxi to Amer Fort.

 Price: About 8 dollars

-Overlooking the lake offering a romantic vista as well as historical treasures, Amer Fort is another excellent gateway to discover the secret history of India.
-This forest used to be a hidden shelter against enemy attacks because of its strategic location and served as accommodation for some Indian emperors like Navratnas of Emperor Akbar.
+Overlooking the lake, offering a romantic vista and historical treasures, Amer Fort is another excellent gateway to discovering India’s secret history.
+Because of its strategic location, this forest was a hidden shelter against enemy attacks and served as accommodation for some Indian emperors, like the Navratnas of Emperor Akbar.

 Why should you visit Amer Fort?

-The Amer Fort is a truly impressive sight.
-The mighty castle rises like a staircase upon a mountainside, offering a marvelous glimpse into 16th-century architecture, not just for the history behind the place.
+The Amer Fort is an awe-inspiring sight.
+The mighty castle rises like a staircase upon a mountainside, offering a marvellous glimpse into 16th-century architecture, not just for the history behind the place.

-Here, you will find colorfully decorated elephants carrying people in an atmospheric ride to travel up the steep roadways of the fort adorned with Mughal and Hindu styles.
+Here, you will find colourfully decorated elephants carrying people on an atmospheric ride up the steep roadways of the fort, which is adorned with Mughal and Hindu styles.

-Don’t forget to organize a walking tour to the astonishing red sandstone main door, Lion’s Gate, and Diwan-E-Aam, another symbol of mixing civilizations in one area.
-Yes, it’s India; the country welcomes everyone, regardless of their beliefs, culture, or skin color.
+Don’t forget to organise a walking tour to the astonishing red sandstone main door, Lion’s Gate, and Diwan-E-Aam, another symbol of mixing civilisations in one area.
+Yes, it’s India; the country welcomes everyone, regardless of their beliefs, culture, or skin colour.

-With its sturdy walls, walking through paths between giant buildings will take you back in time, but be aware that it’s a massive complex, and you need to involve a tour guide to be assured that you see everything offered here.
+With its sturdy walls, walking through paths between giant buildings will take you back in time, but be aware that it’s a massive complex, and you need to involve a tour guide to ensure you see everything offered here.

 Things to Do:

-• Have a seat in the night shows taking in the nighttime lights; you can spend many enjoyable hours with your companions here.
+- Sit in the night shows and enjoy the nighttime lights; you can spend many hours with your companions here.

-• Go shopping in Amer town, where you’ll find a wide variety of exceptional handcrafted items and souvenirs.
+- Go shopping in Amer Town, where you’ll find various exceptional handcrafted items and souvenirs.

-• Enjoy a breath of fresh air in the fort’s surroundings, or sample any local food at one adjacent eaterie.
+- Enjoy fresh air in the fort’s surroundings or sample local food at an adjacent eatery.

 Things not to Do:

-• Do not go inside the Amer Fort without holding your bottle of water.
-There are no nearby markets, and the humidity will be higher over time.
+- Do not go inside the Amer Fort without holding your bottle of water.
+There are no nearby markets, and the humidity will increase over time.
 You will need water badly.

-• If you come with your boyfriend or girlfriend and get touched by this romantic outlook, please keep your feelings to yourself and don’t show affection in public.
+- If you come with your boyfriend or girlfriend and get touched by this romantic outlook, please keep your feelings to yourself and not show affection publicly.
 You could be arrested for breaking the PDA rules.

-Pro Tip: There is a group of tourist guides waiting for everyone who wants to discover the history behind the place and not just get an instant overview of the fort, available in Hindi and English.
-They will cost you more money, but it will be well worth it.
+Pro Tip: A group of tourist guides is waiting for everyone who wants to discover the history behind the place and not just get an instant overview of the fort, available in Hindi and English.
+They will cost you more, but it will be well worth it.

 Location: South Mumbai, Mumbai

-How to get there: If your plane lands in Mumbai Airport, you can just take the train for $1, or if your first stop is in Delhi, you can take a flight or Marine Lines train station.
-Be aware that the two cities are very far from each other and it will take you more than one day.
+How to get there: If your plane lands at Mumbai Airport, you can take the train for $1.
+If your first stop is in Delhi, you can take a flight or Marine Lines train station.
+Be aware that the two cities are very far from each other, and it will take you more than one day to get there.

-Price: Free access to side sea walking paths, but you have to pay for other attractions.
+Price: Free access to side sea walking paths, but you must pay for other attractions.

-We tried to round up all out-of-the-box adventures when visiting this multicultural country in this long list article to get a sense of all the possibilities of this unique trip.
+We tried to round up all out-of-the-box adventures when visiting this multicultural country in this long list article to get a sense of this unique trip’s possibilities.
 And now it’s Mumbai!

-Mumbai is one of the world’s fastest expanding cities in terms of technological, economic, and social development, ushering in a new Asian empire.
+Mumbai is one of the world’s fastest-expanding cities regarding technological, economic, and social development, ushering in a new Asian empire.
 Locals and tourists alike congregate here to enjoy the Arabian Sea’s coastline.

 Why should you visit Marine Drive?

-If you think India is only about historical sites and Hindu temples, I invite you to visit Mumbai and participate in a different type of adventure, particularly along Marine Drive.
+If you think India is only about historical sites and Hindu temples, I invite you to visit Mumbai and participate in a different adventure, particularly along Marine Drive.

-This popular tourist destination, which stretches for three kilometers, is brimming with world-class hotels, restaurants, and activities.
+This popular tourist destination stretches for three kilometres and is brimming with world-class hotels, restaurants, and activities.

-Many Indian celebrities have chosen this location to settle down, and many famous events are held here.
+Many Indian celebrities have chosen to settle down in this location, and many famous events are held here.
 So, there is no surprise that this city is the most costly in the country.

 Things to Do: